 There are good reasons why Escort prioritizes research and development.
 The company had the largest team at the megabooth, and ithey were quite sure of one thing – “We walk IoT”.
 At the show, it demonstrated Escort TD-BLE wireless fuel level sensors.

 And their key IoT product is Sokol-M weather station.
-Whereas it is applied in agriculture in the first place, it is perfectly suitable for environmental data collecting in mining industry, military facilities, and port services.
+Whereas it is applied in agriculture in the first place, it is perfectly suitable for environmental data collecting in mining industry and port services.

 For some years now, Technoton, a hardware manufacturer from Belarus, has been specializing in complex units telematics such as generators, ships, trains, oil derricks.
 At their booth, they showed fully automated fuel level sensors, axle load sensors, flowmeters with integrated battery, and S7 wireless data transmission technology.
 It means these devices can send data to Wialon, the mobile app, and the driver’s display at the same time which is perfect for a complex solution.